Binwen6/Binwen6/README.md

 ---

 ### 🎮 **Fun Fact**
-When I'm not coding, you can find me playing table tennis 🎾 or diving into the latest AI research papers.
+When I'm not coding, you can find me watching movies or accompanying my gf (lol...).
 My GitHub is always active, and I'm constantly looking for new challenges!